UMAprotocol/UMIPs/umip_add_athlete_performance_tokens.md

 **The key-value fields are:**
-_athlete Name - represents the name (First_Initial.Last_Name) of the player whose statistics are reflected by the APT's price length - the duration of an APT contract; either game, season, or career timestamp - the timestamp for which the athlete's statistics are generated_
+_athlete Name - represents the name (First_Initial.Last_Name) of the player whose statistics are reflected by the APT's price

 # Rationale